IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 ----------------------------

-One option for developers who want to actively develop from source is to follow the instructions from **Bundling for Blender**.
+One option for developers who want to actively develop from source is to follow the instructions from :ref:`devs/installation:Bundling for Blender`.
 However, creating a build, uninstalling the old add-on, and installing a new build is a slow process.
 Although it works, it is very slow, so we do not recommend it.

-A more rapid approach is to follow the **Unstable installation** method, as this provides all dependencies for you out of the box.
+A more rapid approach is to follow the :ref:`devs/installation:Unstable installation` method, as this provides all dependencies for you out of the box.

 Once you've done this, you can replace certain Python files that tend to be updated frequently with those from the Git repository.
-We're going to use symlinks (Windows users can use ``mklink``), so we can code in our Git repository, and see the changes in our Blender installation (you will need to restart Blender to see changes).
+We're going to use symbolic links, so we can code in our Git repository, and see the changes in our Blender installation (you will need to restart Blender to see changes).

 For Linux or Mac: